rotto32/cascadiajs_notes/README.md

     Note: Docker isn't scary, Kubernetes is scary

 Demo: VS code has functionality which will automatically spin up the dev container and open the VS Code in the container.
 It can also manage port mapping in the vs code GUI.
 Requires Docker & lots of memory, etc

 VS Studio online can spin up dev environment and then using the local installation of VS Code and you can be using the remote dev environment on any client that you want

-Oooh ppl talking about Vagrant in past tense

 ____